-This study provided promising insights, by utilizing acoustic tags and genetic stock identification to document the migration of Chinook salmon tagged in the Gulf of Alaska and detected by Pacific Northwest receivers.
+This study focused on Chinook salmon migration tagged in the Gulf of Alaska provides promising insights into their migratory patterns and behavior by utilizing acoustic tags and genetic stock identification.
 There were 11 different genetic stocks captured at five different tagging locations across the Gulf of Alaska.
-The 298 tagged Chinook salmon included four Evolutionary Significant Units (ESU), Lower Columbia River, Puget Sound, Snake River fall-run, and Upper Willamette River, that are listed as threaten by the Endangered Species Act (ESA), and one ESU, the Oregon Coast, that is a candidate for ESA listing.
-We successfully tracked individual fish as they transit through the Navy's NWTT Study Area and found that individuals were detected specifically by receivers within the NWTT from June to October.
-This study showcases the potential of this approach to determine the timing of Chinook salmon presence within the NWTT which can help mitigate potential impacts of Navy activities on the migration of Chinook salmon and other marine species.
+There were two ESA threatened ESUs (Lower Columbia River and Upper Willamette River) and one candidate ESU (Oregon Coast) captured in Gulf of Alaska.
+We successfully tracked individual fish as they transit through the Navy's NWTT Study Area and found that individuals were detected by receivers within the NWTT from June to October, with most individuals detected in the NWTT in August (n = 8) and September (n = 6).
+The study showcases the potential of this approach to determine the timing of Chinook salmon presence within the NWTT which can help mitigate potential impacts of Navy activities on the migration of Chinook salmon and other marine species.

 These results contribute to future conservation and management efforts aimed at striking a balance between the U.S. Navy's mission requirements and the protection of protected marine life in the Pacific Northwest region.
-The collaboration and communication between NOAA

-Fisheries and the U.S. Navy have been crucial in achieving these shared objectives.
+The collaboration and communication between NOAA Fisheries and the U.S. Navy have been crucial in achieving these shared objectives.
 The data generated from this study can inform the development of adaptive strategies and protective measures for the marine ecosystem within the NWTT Study Area, ensuring the effectiveness of Navy activities while safeguarding vulnerable marine species.